Potatoes are not fattening.

 Potatoes are high in fiber content and contain quality complex carbohydrates that will fill you up but not fill you out.
 A medium-sized baked potato contains around 90 calories, about the same as an apple.

-However, potatoes drenched in butter or smothered in gravy or the fat in the steak you eat with a potato will thicken your waist.
+However, potatoes drenched in butter or smothered in gravy or the fat in the steak you eat with potatoes will thicken your waist.

 - Potato varieties are often categorized by their harvest time: early (late spring), midseason (summer), and late-season (fall and winter) potatoes.